symianarmy/oracle_database_refresh_itsm/README.md

 - a UAT Oracle database SRCUAT on [192.168.1.108] lnx072
 - from its PROD database SRCPROD on [192.168.1.64] lnx073
 - from an Ansible CTRL+ node, mentioned only as a "localhost" from which the main "wrapper" playbook is launched.
+- the close-loop ServiceNow ITSM server overseeing the approvals and scheduling is a trial instance: https://dev336605.service-now.com

 We could add an additional array of lower environment databases, lets say DEV, CERT, MO, VAR, PRPROD - all within the same hosts file.
+That is coming.

 The functionality relies on :
-1. Local custom facts;
+1. Local custom facts, this can be replaced with AWS tags.
-2. Ansible JINJA2 templates for import/export.
+2. Ansible JINJA2 templates for import/export parfiles.

 To run this from the Ansible CTRL+ node:

 [ansible_admin@ctrl ansible]$ ansible-playbook ./playbooks/itsm_oracle_refresh_wrapper.yml

-[ansible_admin@ctrl ansible]$ ansible-playbook ./playbooks/itsm_oracle_refresh_wrapper.yml
-[WARNING]: Collection servicenow.itsm does not support Ansible version 2.14.17

 PLAY [RFRSH2025Q2 Omni-Client PROD_2_UAT | announce oracle_schema_refresh] ***************************************************************************************************************************************